Hinshaw was the representative for California’s 40th congressional district and was a Republican. He served from 1975 to 1976.

 He was previously the representative for California’s 39th congressional district as a Republican from 1973 to 1974.

-On Sep.
-1, 1976, the House Committee on Standards of Official Conduct investigated Hinshaw for state bribery charges for conduct prior to election (convicted) and recommended against expulsion due to lack of jurisdiction for actions committed prior to service in House, 10-2.
-On Oct.
-1, 1976, the House of Representatives expulsion resolution was tabled On Jun.
-8, 1976, he lost the primary.
+On Jan.
+26, 1976, Hinshaw was convicted of state bribery charges for conduct prior to election but the House Committee on Standards of Official Conduct recommended against expulsion due to lack of jurisdiction for actions committed prior to service in House, 10-2.

 |Jun.
 8, 1976||Lost the primary.|

 |Sep.
 1, 1976||House Committee on Standards of Official Conduct recommended against expulsion due to lack of jurisdiction for actions committed prior to service in House, 10-2|

 |Oct.
 1, 1976||House of Representatives expulsion resolution was tabled|

 Hinshaw is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Hinshaw sponsored and cosponsored.
 See full analysis methodology.

 Hinshaw sponsored bills primarily in these issue areas: